-New climate disclosure rules adopted by the SEC and further ESG-related regulation may increase Allego's costs of compliance and adversely impact Allego's business.
+Further ESG-related regulation may increase Allego's costs of compliance and adversely impact Allego's business.

-On March 21, 2022, the SEC proposed new rules relating to the disclosure of a range of climate-related risks, which were adopted on March 6, 2024 and expected to be effective for Allego as of financial year 2027; however, in April 2024, the SEC issued an order to voluntarily stay its final climate rules pending the completion of judicial review thereof by the U.S. Court of Appeals for the Eighth Circuit.
-Further, similar disclosure obligations have been implemented, and have been proposed, in other jurisdictions (including in the EU and the UK).
+ESG disclosure obligations have been implemented, and have been proposed, in many jurisdictions (including in the EU and the UK).
 Allego is currently assessing the impact of the rules, and expects to incur increased costs relating to the assessment and disclosure of climate-related risks and costs, but at this time such costs or any potential adverse impacts resulting from the rules cannot be reliably predicted.
-Allego may also face increased litigation risks related to disclosures made pursuant to the rules.
 Similar risks may also apply to Allego in relation to its obligations to comply with existing and future climate and ESG-related regulation across a number of jurisdictions.